-- The prevention or detection of crime and/or fraud. - The apprehension or prosecution of offenders. - The assessment or collection of tax owed to HMRC. - In connection with legal proceedings. - Where the disclosure is required to satisfy our safeguarding obligations as laid out in the Government's 'Information Sharing' paper of July 2018. - Research and statistical purposes, if personal data is sufficiently anonymised, or consent has been provided.
+- The prevention or detection of crime and/or fraud - The apprehension or prosecution of offenders - The assessment or collection of tax owed to HMRC - In connection with legal proceedings - Where the disclosure is required to satisfy our safeguarding obligations - Research and statistical purposes, as long as personal data is sufficiently anonymised or consent has been provided

-We may also share personal data with emergency services and local authorities to help them to respond to an emergency that affects any of our pupils or staff.
+We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or staff.

-Where we transfer personal data to a country or territory outside the United Kingdom, we will do so in accordance with the latest data protection law.
+Where we transfer personal data to a country or territory outside the European Economic Area, we will do so in accordance with data protection law.

-10. Confirming the identification of individuals
+10 Confirming the identification of individuals